Diffusivity dependence of the transition path ensemble: Gaussian mixture approximation of the transition path ensemble

 The regularised normalisation constants of Gaussians defined on functional spaces can be found by computing the determinants of their covariance operators.
 Equivalently, the normalisation can be found by computing the determinant of their precision operator, which is the inverse of the covariance operator.
-Let the linear operators
+As for finite-dimensional linear operators, determinants of differential operators can be found by computing their eigenvalues, but this is in general a prohibitevely expensive computational procedure.
+In the following we show that functional determinants, acting on $d$-dimensional vectors, can be found by solving $d$ initial value ODEs.